mounte/vk-voteit/README.md

 ## Traefik
-The rule/label `traefik.frontend.rule=Host:voteit.wedlund.eu` declares how traefik should route ingress.
+The rule/label `"traefik.http.routers.voteit.rule...` declares how traefik should route ingress.
+It expands the `HOST_NAME` from the `voteit.env` so make sure to set that properly.